(Diene)iron tricarbonyl

 In organometallic chemistry, (diene)iron tricarbonyl describes a diverse family of related coordination complexes consisting of a diene ligand coordinated to a Fe(CO)_{3} center.
 Often the diene is conjugated, e.g., butadiene, but the family includes nonconjugated dienes as well.
 The compounds are yellow, air-stable, often low-melting, and soluble in hydrocarbon solvents.
 The motif is so robust that even unstable dienes form easily characterized derivatives, such as norbornadienone and cyclobutadiene.

 Scope

 structure of the Fe(CO)_{3} adduct of vitamin A aldehyde.

 The inventory of complexes is large.
-Receiving particular attention are complexes of the cyclohexadienes, the parent organic 1,4-dienes being available through the Birch reductions.
+Receiving particular attention are complexes of linear conjugated 1,3-dienes and cyclic dienes with various spacings of the two alkene units around the ring.